-- a diagnostic cold knife cone biopsy which is performed as a diagnostic procedure and meets the following criteria: - o the initial Pap test finding was AGC (favor neoplasia), adenocarcinoma in situ (AIS), or squamous cell cancer - o the initial Pap test finding was HSIL or ASC-H and the colposcopy was unsatisfactory or if HSIL is found on surveillance co-testing at 12 and 24 months a diagnostic laser cone biopsy which is performed as a diagnostic procedure and meets the following criteria:
+- A diagnostic cold knife cone biopsy which is performed as a diagnostic procedure and meets the following criteria: - The initial Pap test finding was HSIL, AGC (favor neoplasia), adenocarcinoma in situ (AIS), or squamous cell cancer. - A colposcopy, with minimum of ECC, had a finding of CIN I or less; negative, cervicitis, metaplasia, atypical or mild dysplasia was found; or the colposcopy was unsatisfactory. - The index cytology and the ECC histology are reviewed and a discordant diagnosis remains.